 - The significantly increased diabetes risk appeared to be most pronounced for frequent consumption of total processed meat (RR 1.43, 95% CI: 1.17 to 1.75 for five or more a week vs. less than one a month, P<0.001 for trend).
 Two major subtypes were bacon (1.21, 1.06 to 1.39 for two or more a week vs. less than one a week, P=0.004 for trend) and hot dogs (1.28, 1.09 to 1.50 for two or more a week vs. less than one a week, P=0.003 for trend).
 Results remained significant after adjustment for intakes of dietary fiber, magnesium, glycemic load and total fat

-- Intakes of total blood cholesterol, animal protein and heme iron were significantly associated with a higher risk of type 2 diabetes.
+- Intakes of total cholesterol, animal protein and heme iron were significantly associated with a higher risk of type 2 diabetes.

 - This is a large prospective cohort observational study.
 It may be less of a concern if subjects were not a representative sample.
 I am not too worried that specific methods of handling withdrawals were not described because follow-up rates were quite high